ThermoHands: A Benchmark for 3D Hand Pose Estimation from Egocentric Thermal Images: TherFormer: A Baseline Method

 \textbf{Mask-guided Spatial Transformer.} Human hands are highly articulated objects that can adopt a wide variety of poses, often against complex backgrounds.
 We propose a mask-guided spatial transformer module to accurately identify and focus on the intricacies of hand poses during spatial feature interaction.
-Given low-level features, we first utilize a mask head to estimate the binary hand mask in the thermal image.
-Then, we leverage the deformable self-attention~\cite{zhu2020deformable} to refine the hand spatial features under the guidance of the hand mask.
+Given backbone features, we first utilize a mask head to estimate the binary hand mask in the thermal image.
+Then, we leverage the deformable self-attention~\cite{zhu2020deformable} to refine the hand spatial features under the guidance of the estimated hand mask.
 Specifically, we only take feature elements whose spatial locations are within the hand area as queries and sample keys from only the hand area and its surrounding locations.
 In this way, we not only reduce the computation waste on the irrelevant region but also increase the robustness to background clutter.
-Lastly, we reduce the spatial dimensions of the spatial features via several downsample convolutional layers and flatten it into 1D spatial feature embedding per frame.
+Lastly, we reduce the spatial dimensions of the spatial features with a series of convolutions layers for efficiency.

 \textbf{Temporal Transformer.} Temporal information is crucial for 3D hand pose estimation when coping with occlusion and solving ambiguities.
-To efficiently model temporal relationships, we apply the average-pooling to the high-level features to get the global feature vector per frame.
-The self-attention~\cite{vaswani2017attention} is then employed to explicitly attend to the feature vector of every frame for a comprehensive temporal interaction.
-Similar to the spatial transformer, the output is frame-wise feature embedding that encompasses the temporal information.
+To model temporal relationships, we first flatten the spatial features into 1D feature vectors and then employed the temporal self-attention~\cite{vaswani2017attention} to explicitly attend to the feature vector of every frame.
+The output is frame-wise spatio-temporal feature embeddings.
+Note that the temporal self-attention degrades to an MLP for single-image based setting.

-\textbf{Pose Regression.} We concatenate the frame-wise spatial and temporal embedding from two transformer modules and get the spatio-temporal representations for each frame.
-In the pose head, we use the MLP to project the representations to the output space and obtain the per-frame 3D joint output $\mathcal{J}_i$.

-\textbf{Training Loss.} We leverage the binary cross-entropy loss to supervise the hand segmentation with the mask ground truth rendered from the annotated hand mesh (\cf~\cref{annotation}).
+In the pose head, we use the MLP to project the embeddings to the output space and obtain the per-frame 3D joint $\mathcal{J}_i$.
+We leverage the binary cross-entropy loss to supervise the hand segmentation with the mask ground truth rendered from the annotated hand mesh (\cf~\cref{sec:annotation}).
 For 3D hand joint positions, we measure the \emph{L1} distance of its 2D projection and depth to that of the ground truth separately.